drdhaval2785/siddhantakaumudi/readme.md

 	6.4. {$...$} encoding for verb number or other stuff (if they are found out).

 7. ःढ़द्य; -> ऊ

+8. ञ्ञ is wrongly duplicated for most of the time.
+Have to find out a way to correct it mechanically.
+Pending.
+1551 occurrences.
+Majority were errors.
+Converted to ञ.
+Should look out for errors.

-8. After all corrections, change >1 space to 1 space and remove trailing space.
+9. After all corrections, change >1 space to 1 space and remove trailing space.